mrenrich84/CV/README.md

 Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself an empathy with entrepreneurs.

 #### Language
-Italian mothertongue
+Italian mothertongue.
-English and Spanish, fluent in spoken and written
+English and Spanish, fluent in spoken and written.

 ***
 ### <a name="projects">Projects & Code</a>